 The entire world is being faced by climate change, and so FSS also works with how agricultural systems (production, marketing, processing and value-adding, technology, consumption) have an effect on household food security.
 Our entity is also involved in research about rhizobacteria which improves plant health and/or growth and/or yield, as bio-fertilizers.
 Our research deals with both the technical and socio-economic dynamics of food security and creating, as well as improving, strategies for the sustainable production of local crop and livestock systems.
 This deals specifically with rural households and particularly the food safety of indigenous foods in these homes.

-Director: Prof Olubukola Babalola
+Director: Prof Olubukola Oluranti Babalola

-Global Innovative Forefront Talent (GIFT)
+Global Innovative Focussed Talent (GIFT)